Creating a phytoplankton-fishery observing program for sustaining local communities in Indonesian coastal waters

 Project background, objectives and initiatives

 PICES member countries have significant resources for monitoring environmental conditions and fisheries in coastal waters.
-At the same time developing nations are far more limited in their capacity for collecting data needed to advance their management practices in these waters.
-Citizen-based monitoring is an approach designed to improve the efficiency and effectiveness of monitoring efforts when technical and financial resources are not sufficient.
+At the same time, developing nations are far more limited in their capacity to collect data needed to advance their management practices in these waters.
+Citizen-based monitoring is an approach designed to improve the efficiency and effectiveness of monitoring efforts when technical and financial resources are insufficient.
 There are many successful examples of citizen-based monitoring in developed countries.
-However, this approach has not been widely applied yet to the collection of environmental and fisheries data in developing nations.
+However, this approach has not yet been widely applied to collecting environmental and fisheries data in developing nations.
 Based on such recognition, PICES has conducted two citizen-based monitoring projects funded by the Ministry of Agriculture, Forestry and Fisheries (MAFF) of Japan: “Building capacity for coastal monitoring by local small-scale fishers” (FishGIS: November 2017 – March 2020) and “Building local warning networks for the detection and human dimension of Ciguatera Fish Poisoning in Indonesian communities” (Ciguatera: April 2020 – March 2023).

-The overall objective of the new PICES-MAFF project, entitled “Creating a phytoplankton-fishery observing program for sustaining local communities in Indonesian coastal waters” (FishPhytO), is to establish, in collaboration with local fishers, research institutes and universities, a phytoplankton-fishery observing program in the Lombok Island region (Indonesia) using tools developed and modified/refined during the previous two PICES-MAFF projects (2017–2023) to enable the detection of toxic benthic Harmful Algal Bloom (HAB) species that can threaten tropical reef fisheries, and to record images of the fishery catches for enumeration of fish species and sizes.
-The long-term objectives are to: (1) provide local communities with the capacity and knowledge to sustainably manage their fisheries resources and ensure seafood safety, and (2) identify research needs for deploying these tools in PICES member countries.
-This 3-year (June 1, 2023 – March 31, 2026) project is funded by MAFF, through the Fisheries Agency of Japan (JFA), from the Official Development Assistance (ODA) Fund.
+The overall goal of the project, entitled “Creating a phytoplankton-fishery observing program for sustaining local communities in Indonesian coastal waters” (FishPhytO) is to establish, in collaboration with local fishers, research institutes and universities, the capacity to develop and operate a phytoplankton-fishery observing program in the Lombok Island region (West Nusa Tenggara Province, Indonesia).
+This project is expected to use tools developed and refined during the previous two PICES/MAFF projects (2017–2023) that enable the detection of toxic benthic Harmful Algal Bloom (HAB) species that can threaten tropical reefs and other coastal fisheries and record images of the fishery catches for enumeration of fish species and sizes.
+The long-term objectives are to (1) provide local communities with the operational capacity and knowledge to manage their fisheries resources and ensure sustainable seafood safety, and (2) identify research needs for deploying these tools in PICES member countries.

-Benthic HAB species, such as the causative organism underlying Ciguatera Fish Poisoning (CFP), arguably have the greatest human health and economic impacts of any algal-based poisoning syndromes.
-CFP stems from the human consumption of fish containing toxins produced by benthic microalgae of the dinoflagellate genera Gambierdiscus and Fukuyoa, which are the initial sources of ciguatoxin, and is endemic in many tropical Pacific regions.
-The effect of CFP on the human dimension extends far beyond the proximate health and economic outcomes – chronically impacted communities in the Pacific region and elsewhere can become fearful of local and other fish sources and transition from their traditional ways of life to one where all protein is imported from foreign sources, altering their cultural heritage.
+Benthic HAB species, such as the causative organism underlying Ciguatera Fish Poisoning (CFP), arguably have the greatest human health and economic impacts of algal-based poisoning syndrome.
+CFP occurs when humans consume fish that contain toxins created by benthic microalgae of the dinoflagellate genera Gambierdiscus and Fukuyoa, which are the initial sources of ciguatoxin and are endemic in many tropical Pacific regions.
+The impact of CFP on the human dimension extends far beyond the proximate health and economic outcomes – chronically impacted communities in the Pacific Region and elsewhere can become fearful of local and other fish sources and transition from these traditional ways of life to one where all protein is imported from foreign sources, altering their cultural heritage.
+In addition to threats of benthic HABs and CFP in Indonesia, there also are pelagic blooms of toxic algae species (e.g., Alexandrium spp.) that produce potent neurotoxins, which bioaccumulate in both aquaculture and subsistence fisheries, yet there is no comprehensive monitoring of seafood safety for the majority of the Indonesian coastline.
+With only a handful of plankton experts available to identify when coastal conditions become toxic, Indonesia lacks the capacity to effectively mount the type of HAB monitoring that is common in developed countries.

+Knowledge transfer is essential.
+Maintaining a healthy environment is critical to a sustainable relationship between the country and the marine environment.
 Communities must understand the risks of exposure to keep the impact of benthic HABs to a minimum.
-The highest risk is when the reefs, which communities depend on for fish, have large patches of dead coral or large seagrass mats, as these surfaces are ideal for the growth of benthic algal cells.
-The project will offer technology-assisted, community-based training that drives community awareness of emerging problems and will foster surveillance and management skills that can reduce the incidence of illness.
-Three levels of surveillance can engage communities in the maintenance of a healthy environment: the health of the corals, the biology of the benthic species, and the harvesting of potentially contaminated fish to the community.
+The highest risk is when the reefs, that communities depend on for fish, have large patches of dead coral or large seagrass mats, as these surfaces are ideal for the growth of benthic algal cells.
+Pelagic HABs, on the other hand, are much less predictable, so vigilance with the proper tools is essential.
+The project will offer technology-assisted, community-based training that drives community awareness of emerging problems and will foster surveillance and management skills that can reduce the incidence of HAB-related illnesses.
+Communities should engage in three levels of surveillance: the health of the corals and coastal waters, the biology of the benthic and pelagic HAB species, and the harvesting of potentially contaminated fish or bivalves to the communities.

-Four long-term goals guide this project.
-First, consumers will come to rely on information from local communities and researchers about benthic HABs when purchasing marine goods or services.
-Secondly, the socio-economic basis of local communities will gain resilience by not depending on products with CFP risks.
-Thirdly, coral reef health, and signals of declining health, are better understood by developing countries.
-Through these capacity-building goals, coastal Indonesian communities can be sustainably improved, with less uncertainties and risks from CFP and degradation of coral ecosystems.
+Four long-term goals guide the project.
+First, consumers will come to rely on information from local communities and researchers about HABs when purchasing marine goods or services.
+Secondly, the socioeconomic basis of local communities will gain resilience by not depending on products with neurotoxic risks.
+Thirdly, coral reef health and signals of declining health are better understood by developing nations.
+Through these capacity-building goals, coastal Indonesian communities can be sustainably improved, with fewer uncertainties and risks from CFP and degradation of coral ecosystems, and the emerging threats of pelagic HABs.
 The fourth long-term goal, and most directly relevant to PICES, is that lessons learned in this project inform and benefit PICES member countries facing the emergence of climate-driven benthic range extension of HAB species into their marine systems.

 The project is proposed to focus on the following major initiatives: